gonzalomcruz/webcheck/README.md

 Checks any change in the contents of a webpage

-Every 30 seconds the script gets the current content of the webpage and, in case it detects any change, beeps a sound through the PC speaker every second.
+Every 30 seconds the script gets the current content of the webpage and, in case it detects any change, beeps a sound through the PC speaker at every second.